9999years/tex-report/report.md

   can be used to build graphical editors and other tools for little additional effort.

----

-Before discussing the constraints imposed by TeX itself, Ogawa talks about how it's difficult to create, edit, and format documents written in TeX:
+When explaining why it's difficult to create, edit, and format documents written in TeX, Ogawa says that:

 > TeX installations, by contrast [with WYSIWYG editors], require the user to
 > maintain the source with all its markup exposed.
 This limits its adoption to